-ONE of the best, perhaps quite the best, of the many attempts to impart a distinct conception of the positions of the Allies in the Chersonese, is the model exhibited by Mr. Wyld, at the Great Globe, in Leicester-square.
+ONE of the best, perhaps quite the best, of the many attempts to impart a distinct conception of the positions of the Allies in the Chersonese, is the model. exhibited by Mr. Wyld, at the Great Globe, in Leicester-square.
+There, in exhibited by Mr. Wyld, at the Great Globe, in Leicester-square.
 There, in miniature, the spectator may familiarise himself with Balaklava, Kadikoi, Kamara, the terrible country leading up to the camp, the ground over which the Light Cavalry so gallantly but fatally flew, the ridge leading to Inkerman, the scene of the battle, and the whole country between the great harbour of Sebastopol and the sea.
-The rugged ravines which intersect the lines of the besiegers, those remarkable lines themselves, and beyond them the defences of Sebastopol all modelled after drawings taken on the sea.
+The rugged ravines which intersect the lines of the besiegers, those remarkable lines themselves, and beyond them the defences of Sebastopol all modelled after drawings taken on the spet are spread out hefere

 Sebastopol, all modelled after drawings taken on the spot, are spread out before him.
 It is another merit of this model that it shows the great road to Simpheropol; which sweeps up the heights and passes by Mackenzie's Farm.
 Certainly any one who wishes to "know the country" should go to the Great Globe for assistance.